 2h per week are spent in class, for a period of 7 weeks (= 14 hours)

 A substantial amount of course time is reserved for completing course assignments and the final paper.

 Several short assignments on the application of specific methods: 60% of the grade in total

 Final paper: 40% of the grade

-Slides, teaching material, and exercises will be made available on Blackboard.
+Slides, teaching material, and exercises will be made available on Brightspace.

-On September 23rd there will be an informative session on registration for this course, in Leiden, after the joint lecture of Great Debates.
+In September 2020 there will be an informative session on registration for this course, ONLINE.
+Date and location tba.